2csqd2/2csqd2.github.io/journal.md

 [Lachelle's response, sigh....](https://drive.google.com/file/d/1fmRihaVr_jCllcaxol4M_0m8YBLrw5A6/view)

+At noon I instructed Tyler on how to make waffle/pancake batter since he wanted waffles.
+I then made hot dogs for lunch for Harper and Palmer.
+Lachelle returned at about 7 pm.

 ### 3/27/2020
 I woke up at 5am and left for work at 5:30am went to work.
 I returned home at 430pm, Lachelle told me she was taking a nap as soon as I arrived.
 I made dinner for Harper and Palmer and I at 6pm.
 At around 10pm, Lachelle cam down to the office and asked me for my car keys., stating that she needed to go take a drive.
 I put everyone to bed at 1030pm and went to sleep.